Ethiopian Orthodox Tewahedo Church: Recent history

-Tekla Haymanot proved to be less accommodating to the Derg regime than it had expected, so when the patriarch died in 1988, a new patriarch with closer ties to the regime was sought.
-The Archbishop of Gondar, a member of the Derg-era Ethiopian Parliament, was elected and enthroned as Abuna Merkorios.
-Following the fall of the Derg regime in 1991, and the coming to power of the EPRDF government, Merkorios abdicated under public pressure.
-The church then elected a new Patriarch, Paulos, in 1992 who was recognized by the Coptic Orthodox Pope of Alexandria.
-The former Merkorios then fled abroad, and announced from exile that his abdication had been made under duress and thus he was still the legitimate Patriarch of Ethiopia.
-Several bishops also went into exile and formed a break-away alternate synod.
-The Eritrean Orthodox Tewahedo Church was granted autocephaly from the Ethiopian Orthodox Church on 28 September 1993 following ratification by Coptic church Patriarch Shenouda III, but the two remain in full communion.
-This split drew criticism from those that saw it as a disintegration of Ethiopia's spiritual heritage.
+Abuna Takla Haymanot proved to be less accommodating to the Derg regime than they had hoped, so when he died in 1988, a new patriarch with closer ties to the regime was sought.
+Ze-Libanos Fanta, the Archbishop of Gondar and a member of the Derg-controlled Ethiopian Parliament, was elected and enthroned as Abune Merkorios, the fourth patriarch of Ethiopia.
+Following the fall of the Derg regime in 1991 and the coming to power of the Ethiopian People's Revolutionary Democratic Front government, Abune Merkorios abdicated under public pressure.
+The Church then elected a new patriarch in 1992, Abune Paulos, who was recognized by the pope of the Coptic Orthodox Church.
+The abdicated Abune Merkorios then fled abroad, first to Kenya and then the United States, announcing from exile that his abdication had been made under duress and thus he was still the legitimate patriarch of Ethiopia.
+Several bishops followed him into exile and formed a break-away alternate church, the Ethiopian Orthodox Church in Exile (1991–2018), headquartered in Los Angeles.
+The Eritrean Orthodox Tewahedo Church was granted autocephaly from the Ethiopian Orthodox Church on 28 September 1993 following ratification by pope of the Coptic Orthodox Church, Shenouda III, though the two churches remain in full communion.
+This split drew criticism from who that saw it as a disintegration of the spiritual heritage of Ethiopia.

-There are many Ethiopian Orthodox churches located throughout the United States and other countries to which Ethiopians have migrated (Archbishop Yesehaq 1997).
+There are many Ethiopian Orthodox churches located throughout the United States and in other countries to which Ethiopians have migrated.

-Patriarch Paulos died on 16 August 2012.
-On 28 February 2013, a college of electors assembled in Addis Ababa and elected Mathias to be the 6th Patriarch of the Ethiopian Orthodox Church.
+Abune Paulos died on 16 August 2012, and on 28 February 2013, a college of electors assembled in Addis Ababa elected Abune Mathias as the sixth patriarch of Ethiopia.

-On 25 July 2018, delegates from the Patriarchate in Addis Ababa, Ethiopia and those in the United States, declared reunification in Washington, D.C.
-Declaring the end of a 26-year-old schism, the church announced that it acknowledges two Patriarchs, Merkorios, Fourth Patriarch of Ethiopia and Mathias I, Sixth Patriarch and Catholicos of Ethiopia, Archbishop of Axum and Ichege of the See of Saint Taklehaimanot.
-After the reunification of the church fathers Abune Merkorios, the fourth Patriarch of Ethiopia died on 3 March 2022.
+On 25 July 2018, delegates from the Ethiopian Orthodox Tewahedo Church announced reunification with delegates from the breakaway Ethiopian Orthodox Church in Exile, in Washington, D.C.
+Declaring the end to the twenty-six-year-old schism, the Tewahedo Church announced that it acknowledged two patriarchs of Ethiopia, Abune Merkorios as the fourth patriarch of Ethiopia, and Abune Mathias as the sixth patriarch of Ethiopia (the fifth patriarch of Ethiopia, Abune Paulos, had died in 2012).
+Abune Merkorios, the fourth patriarch of Ethiopia and head of the former break-away Ethiopian Orthodox Church in Exile, died on 3 March 2022.